Less than 10 percent of people with cancer in the United States participate in clinical trials. Here are some reasons why.

 For low-income families who don’t have access to the internet, don’t speak fluent English, or both, cancer centers are increasing their efforts to reach out to them by hiring bilingual liaisons and printing clinical trial packets in multiple languages.

-Another relatively new trend in the clinical trial space are patient navigators who can help guide people to the right trials and walk them through the process.
+Another relatively new trend in the clinical trial space are

 These navigators can be independent, part of the cancer hospital, attached to a specific clinical trial, or work for a pharmaceutical company.